Venice Gap-Financing Market

 - MEURSAULT CONTRE ENQUETE (Algeria, France) by Malek Bensmaïl, Hikayet Films

-- MISTER (France, Germany, Luxembourg, Norway) by Emily Atef, Eaux Vives Productions, Niko Film, Samsa Film, MER Film
+- MORE THAN EVER (previously Mister) (France, Germany, Luxembourg, Norway) by Emily Atef, Eaux Vives Productions, Niko Film, Samsa Film, MER Film

 - OCCUPIED CITY doc (The Netherlands, United Kingdom) by Steve McQueen, Family Affair Films